 Understandably, you want to keep your elderly cat as healthy as possible.
 If your cat has no existing conditions and is at risk for viruses due to their history or lifestyle, they may benefit from continued vaccines.

-Dr. Olah emphasizes that, "Regardless of age, a benefit-risk assessment on a case-by-case basis should be made for all feline patients."
+Dr. Olah emphasizes, "Regardless of age, a benefit-risk assessment on a case-by-case basis should be made for all feline patients."
 Be sure to discuss with your vet whether your senior cat needs vaccinations.
 Together, you can weigh the benefits and potential risks involved and make the best choice for your feline friend.